- What is the motive for overloading the subscript operator in a class?

 Explanation:

-The correct answer is option (b).
-The prefix increment operator ++ is overloaded as a member function that returns a reference to the class type.
+The accurate choice is alternative (b).
+The prefix increment operator ++ is redefined as a member function that provides a reference to the class type.

-- What is the correct way to declare a friend function to overload the binary + operator in C++?
+How should a friend function be declared in C++ to overload the binary + operator correctly?

 class A {